AlonDawe/interbotix_aic_control/README.md

-# interbotix_aic_control
+# Active Inference Control for an Interbotix PincherX 150 Robotic Manipulator

-This repository contains code developed for my MSc thesis project focused on enhancing the Active Inference Controller (AIC) for robotic manipulation tasks.
-Specifically, a modified version of the AIC, called the Reactive Active Inference Controller (ReAIC), was implemented and evaluated on an Interbotix PincherX 150 5-DOF manipulator using ROS (Robot Operating System).
-Additionally, several other controllers, including a PID controller and an Adaptive Friction Compensator (AFC) were implemented for comparison.
+This repository contains code developed for my MSc thesis project focused on enhancing the Active Inference Controller (AIC) developed in [1] for robotic manipulation tasks.
+Specifically, a modified version of the AIC, called the Reactive Active Inference Controller (ReAIC), was implemented and evaluated on an [Interbotix PincherX 150](https://docs.trossenrobotics.com/interbotix_xsarms_docs/specifications/px150.html) 5-DOF manipulator using ROS (Robot Operating System).
+Additionally, several other controllers, including the original AIC [1], the classic PID controller and an Adaptive Friction Compensator (AFC) [2] were implemented for comparison.

 ## Abstract